Bwire2010/patrobas-phase-1-project/README.md

 8. To get away from the pop up screen with instructions/ingredients a user can click the 'X' icon on the top right corner.
 # Note
  1. To get a random meal the user just needs to refresh the application every time.
- 2. A user as an option to save unlimted number of favorite meals recipe to his her 'Favorite Meal' section.
+ 2. A user as an option to save unlimted number of favorite meals recipe to his or her 'Favorite Meal' section.
 # Live link on Github
 https://bwire2010.github.io/patrobas-phase-1-project/
 # License MIT License